Canadians, Chinese executive return home in prisoner swap

 As part of the deal with Meng, the Justice Department agreed to dismiss the fraud charges against her in December 2022 — exactly four years after her arrest — provided that she complies with certain conditions, including not contesting any of the government’s factual allegations.
 The Justice Department also agreed to drop its request that Meng be extradited to the U.S., which she had vigorously challenged.

-After appearing via videoconference for her New York hearing, Meng made a brief court appearance in Vancouver, where she’d been out on bail living in a multimillion-dollar mansion while the two Canadians were held in Chinese prison cells where the lights were kept on 24 hours a day.
+After appearing via videoconference for her New York hearing, Meng made a brief court appearance in Vancouver.

 Outside the courtroom, Meng thanked the Canadian government for upholding the rule of law, expressed gratitude to the Canadian people and apologized “for the inconvenience I caused.”